intellij-rust/intellij-rust/CONTRIBUTING.md

 **NOTA BENE**

-Please, make sure that all tests pass and Travis reports build as green prior to making P/R.
+Please, make sure that all tests pass and Travis reports build as green prior to making a pull request.

 ## Code style

-Please, consider our [code-style](STYLE.md) prior to submitting the P/R. We love P/R's, but much more than just P/Rs we love P/Rs that are 'on style'.
+Please, consider our [code-style](STYLE.md) prior to submitting the pull request.
+We love PRs, but much more than just PRs we love PRs that are 'on style'.

 For the Java sources we're sticked to the Google's [one](https://google.github.io/styleguide/javaguide.html).